fruit/sfCacheTaggingPlugin/README.markdown

 This software was developed inspired by Andrey Smirnoff's theoretical work ["Cache tagging with Memcached (on Russian)"](http://www.smira.ru/tag/memcached/).
-Some ideas are implemented in the real world (e.g. tag versions based on datetime and microtime, cache hit/set logging, cache locking) and part of them are not (atomic counter).
+Some ideas are implemented in the real world (e.g. tag versions based on datetime and micro time, cache hit/set logging, cache locking) and part of them are not (atomic counter).

 ## Installation/Upgrading ##